 Here are the results of the latest SF Signal poll.

-|(134 total votes)|
+|(92 total votes)|

-Some comments this week:
+A bunch of comments this week:

 Filed under: Polls